 This is where the 90-day rule applies.
 It’s unlikely for a person to fall in genuine love and get married within 90 days of entering the country.
 A violation of the visa status within this relatively short period of time is going to have profoundly negative consequences.

 After the end of the 90-day period, there will be no presumption of misrepresentation.
 This, however, does not mean you will be entirely off the hook.
-If there is reasonable belief that the individual misrepresented the purpose of the trip, Green Card denial will occur once again.
+If there is a reasonable belief that the individual misrepresented the purpose of the trip, Green Card denial will occur once again.

 Certain people are exempt from the terms and conditions that apply to others via the 90-day rule.